Welcome Back, TRAILBLAZERS!

 While University High School doesn’t publish an official school supply list, there are some items that Trailblazers would find useful to have on hand.

-In addition to a laptop (see “Ordering a Laptop” for more) and textbooks (view the 2021-22 textbook list online), an academic planner is also recommended.
+In addition to a mask, a laptop (see “Ordering a Laptop” for more), and textbooks (view the 2021-22 textbook list online), an academic planner is also recommended.
 (See “Academic Planners” for more.)
 Additionally, students should consider having spiral notebooks, folders or binders, pencils, and pens available.

 If a specific class requires any supplies in addition to their textbook (a specific calculator, for example), teachers will communicate that with students early on in the class.